Is Self-Employment Becoming the New Mantra for Success?

-Written by Shelly Verma, Contributing Writer
+By Shelly Verma, Contributing Writer

 On a daily basis, how many people do you encounter that are self-employed?
 Chances are they could be freelance writers, home cleaners or even selling goods over the Internet.
 Then again, most of these jobs have been available for the past decade, right?
 Then why is it that people can’t help but wonder if self-employment opportunities are on the rise?

 Well, the truth is many people are not turning to self-employment as a career, but more or less as a good way to make ends meet.
 It is estimated that people working odd jobs and doing work-at-home business have contributed to the recent rise in self-employment opportunities.
 They are generally unemployed due to the economy being in recession and are desperately trying to find employment to support their families.
 Also, they may be working in these types of jobs, while searching for another full-time job.